chriskiehl/Gooey/README.md

 Examples
 --------

+Gooey comes with a bunch of example programs.
 Examples are located in the `examples` directory inside of the root `gooey` package.
 However, the easiest way to play with them is to import them into a python project and execute their `main` function.

     from gooey.examples import widget_demo
     widget_demo.main()